-So your cruising down the freeway and all the sudden your motorcycle starts to lose power.
-Its still chugging chugging chugging along until finally you are forced to pull over and the motorcycle dies.
-We have ALL been there before, and the lucky ones of us know that its a simple problem of flipping the fuel tank petcock, but for the new rider it can be very confusing and intimidating.
+So you’re cruising down the freeway and all the sudden your motorcycle starts to lose power.
+It’s still chugging chugging chugging along until finally you are forced to pull over and the motorcycle dies.
+We have ALL been there before, and the lucky ones of us know that it’s a simple problem of flipping the fuel tank petcock, but for the new rider it can be very confusing and intimidating.

 Since most motorcycles do not have fuel gauges the kind engineers that designed our bikes decided to include a reserve fuel tank inside the main fuel tank.
 That way you don’t have to keep opening your gas tank every time you go out to see how much fuel you have left.
 Basically the reserve switch for most bikes I have been on will be right below the gas tank/seat area either on the right or left hand side.